yucoder14/myterminal/notes.md

 Notes
 =====
-TE prints weird characters [?2004l and [?2004h when reading from the pty when I send left/right arrow keys and type, it will print the typed key and the preceding characters when I send up/down arrow keys, it will print the previous/next 'command' in the history I have no idea how I'll render uni-code, but that's a problem for later My application seems to be incompatible with zsh...
+TE prints weird characters [?2004l and [?2004h when reading from the pty when I send left/right arrow keys and type, it will print the typed key and the preceding characters; It also appears that some ANSI codes are sent back... when I send up/down arrow keys, it will print the previous/next 'command' in the history I have no idea how I'll render uni-code, but that's a problem for later My application seems to be incompatible with zsh...